Space-Terrestrial Integrated Internet of Things: Challenges and Opportunities: Challenges

-\paragraph{MAC protocols} On the MAC side, we need to be able to scale existing IoT protocols to handle hundreds of end devices that need to access the gateway in (the same) very short window (see Fig.~\ref{fig:orbits}), so that they fit the short-lived coverage of LEO satellites.
+\paragraph{Medium Access Protocols} On the MAC side, we need to be able to scale existing IoT protocols to handle hundreds of end devices that need to access the gateway in (the same) very short window, so that they fit the short-lived coverage of LEO satellites.
 This challenge is boosted by the very long-range on the direct satellite-to-ground links with devices in DtS-IoT.
 The opportunity at hand, however, is to profit from the predictable LEO satellite trajectory to determine optimal transmission spots.
-Either the orbital path can be computed on constrained devices, or the satellite dynamics can be estimated by means of broadcasted position in beacons, or by Doppler shift measurements on the device side.
-Based on this information, traffic (and control messages) can be conveniently aggregated (both on device and gateway side) and scheduled at the optimal time to enhance the performance and reduce energy waste.
+Either the orbital path can be computed on constrained devices, or the satellite dynamics can be estimated by means of broadcasted parameters in beacons~\cite{vogelgesang2021uplink}, or by Doppler shift measurements on the device side.
+Traffic patterns can be learned from repeating satellite passes unlocking a proactive data aggregation and scheduling (both on device and gateway side) aiming at the optimal time to enhance the performance and reduce energy waste~\cite{ilabaca2021network}.
 Thus, new access control schemes can be derived from this combined prediction, aggregation and scheduling access approaches.